lxian/LXPageViewWithButtonsViewController/README.md

 ![screenshot](https://github.com/lxian/LXPageViewWithButtonsViewController/blob/master/screenshot.png)

-LXPageViewWithButtonsViewController wraps the UIPageViewController and adds a row of page selection buttons on the top.
-It also provides a lot of customization options of the selection buttons to the user.
+LXPageViewWithButtonsViewController wraps the UIPageViewController and provides a scrollabel page selections buttons.
+It aims to provide a highly customizable UI component.

 It's inspired by [RKSwipeBetweenViewControllers](https://github.com/cwRichardKim/RKSwipeBetweenViewControllers).
-While RKSwipeBetweenViewControllers fixes the buttons in the navigation bar, LXPageViewWithButtonsViewController chooses to leave the navigation for the user and put the buttons and page view controller inside one view controller.
+While RKSwipeBetweenViewControllers fixes the buttons in the navigation bar, LXPageViewWithButtonsViewController allows you to put the selections buttons anywhere you like.

 ## Usage
 #### Add view controllers.